blockchain-security-artifacts/sc-developer-study-1/README.md

 This replication package is licensed under the MIT License (see `LICENSE`).

 ## Contact
-For issues or questions, please open a GitHub issue or contact the repository maintainers anonymously via the ICSE 2026 submission system.
+For issues or questions, please open a GitHub issue or contact the repository maintainers anonymously via the  submission system.